The Ultimate In Birding Tours

 Other birds here may well include Common Pheasant, Common Kestrel, Marsh Tit, Yellow-streaked Warbler, the endemic Plain (or Père David’s) Laughingthrush, the endemic Beijing Babbler (formerly known as Chinese Hill Warbler, but now shown to be a babbler), the vocal Spotted Nutcracker, the lovely Long-tailed Rosefinch (the form here, lepidus, is potentially a good species), Grey-capped Greenfinch and Godlewski’s Bunting.

-Later in the day, we will take a high-speed train to Beijing from where we will drive out to the west of the thriving metropolis to Jiangshuihe for a two nights stay.
+Later in the day, we will take a high-speed train to Shijiazhuang from where we will drive to Hengshui for an overnight stay.

 The first of the major specialities here is the attractive and localized Green-backed Flycatcher, a form now widely recognized as a distinct species from Narcissus Flycatcher.
 (Indeed, the first-summer male plumage of this interesting form was even erroneously described as a new species to science by Chinese ornithologists in recent years, under the name Beijing Flycatcher, and given the scientific name ‘beijingnica’!)
 Another star attraction here is the rare and localized Grey-sided Thrush, a species now gravely threatened by habitat loss.
 This poorly-known bird, which only breeds in a small area of Hebei and adjacent Beijing municipal region, occurs here and we should obtain good views with a bit of effort.
 The localized Zappey’s Flycatcher also occurs in the lower, taller forests, and hopefully, we will be alerted to its presence by its melodic song, before setting eyes on its lovely azure plumage.
 The fourth localized endemic is the Chinese Beautiful Rosefinch which, after reclassification of some subspecies, is now restricted to some areas of moist montane scrub in northeast China.